A Capacity-Based Rationale for Multi-Head Attention: Introduction

-\paragraph{Capacity-Based Rationale for Multi-Head Attention.} Our analysis shows that multiple heads are beneficial even when each source has a single correct target (Section \ref{sec:multiple}): when using compressed embeddings \(d_{\text{model}}\ll m\), the signals for different relationships are superposed and multiple heads mitigate interference by specializing on disjoint subsets of relationships, thereby allowing the per-head dimension to be small.
-This provides a principled capacity-centric justification for multi-head attention as a method to reduce noise.
+\paragraph{Capacity-Based Rationale for Multi-Head Attention.} We show a multi-heads advantage even for permutation graphs (single target per query, and thus no need to attend to multiple targets in parallel - Sec.~\ref{sec:multiple}).
+When $d_{\text{model}}\ll m$, the signals for different relationships are superposed, causing interference which grows with the number of relationships assigned to each head.
+Thus, more smaller heads outperform fewer larger ones.
+This noise-reduction mechanism appears under both the max-over-heads and softmax model variants, and provides a principled capacity-centric justification for multi-head attention as a method to reduce noise.

-\paragraph{Empirical Validation of Capacity and Head Scaling.} In controlled single-layer experiments that mirror the idealized model, performance exhibits a \emph{sharp} transition as \(D_K\) increases (Section~\ref{sec:experiments}).
-The minimal \(D_K\) needed to reach high accuracy (micro-F1 \(\gtrsim 0.99\)) grows rapidly with \(m\) and shrinks with \(d_{\text{model}}\), consistent with the theory.
-We recover the predicted scaling:

-with a single global threshold at test time.
-A one‑parameter fit to all data yields $C = 1.19$ with $R^2= 0.944$.
-Discarding three data points that the theory predicts to perform slightly worse yields $C=0.966$ with $R^2 = 0.992$.
-We also find a pronounced \emph{multi‑head advantage} even for permutation graphs: the smallest passing models use several heads while keeping per‑head width small and the optimal head count scales linearly with $\frac{m}{d_{\text{model}}}$, as predicted by the theory.
-We also see that capacity is largely insensitive to context length over $\ell\!\in\!\{16,32\}$.

-Together, these findings yield a quantitative scaling law for capacity as a function of \(D_K\) and \(d_{\text{model}}\), and reveal a principled \emph{multi‑head advantage} even when each source has only a single correct target—clarifying when and how to allocate key–query budget across heads.
-The close alignment between our constructive bounds and empirical thresholds provides a concrete, falsifiable foundation for the computational principles that enable self-attention.